-Our interview process is multi-faceted and seeks to assess academic, clinical, professional and personal learning and aptitude.
-Interview panelists consist of Programme staff, Clinical Psychologists from our region, service users and carers, and third year trainees.
+Our interview process is multi-faceted and seeks to assess academic, clinical, professional, and personal learning and aptitude.
+Interview panellists consist of Programme staff, Clinical Psychologists from our region, service users and carers, and third-year trainees.
 A formal presentation about the Programme is given by a member of academic staff to all applicants prior to the interviews.
-In addition, before and after the interviews, trainees from the Programme, and the administrators are available to welcome candidates and answer questions.
+In addition, before and after the interviews, trainees from the Programme and the administrators are available to welcome candidates and answer questions.
 These trainees and administrators do not participate in selection decisions.

 Following the interviews, candidates are informed of the outcome by email and are then invited, if they wish, to receive brief feedback on their interview performance, by arranging to call and speak to a member of the interview panel.
 The Programme is not able to offer feedback to applicants who are not short-listed for interview.

 All offers of a place on the Programme are made subject to Occupational Health screening and enhanced Disclosure & Barring Service (DBS) checks.
-These procedures are handled for our NHS-Funded places by our employing Trust, Surrey and Borders Partnership NHS Foundation Trust, which covers any costs incurred.
-For fee-paying students these processes are handled by Canterbury Christ Church University.
-The purpose of the occupational health assessment is to screen students in line with Department of Health guidance for healthcare workers with regard to immunity and immunisations for infectious diseases.
-An additional purpose is to assess current health status with regard to any additional support individual students may need to assist them throughout the programme, with a view to future fitness to practise.
-Enhanced DBS checks are a compulsory requirement, and will disclose any convictions - spent or unspent - and police cautions, reprimands or warnings, whenever they occurred.
-Those candidates who are offered a place are also required to complete a University criminal records disclosure form, which asks for details of any convictions, cautions or bind overs, "spent" or otherwise.
+These procedures are handled by our employing Trust, Surrey and Borders Partnership NHS Foundation Trust, which covers any costs incurred.
+The purpose of the Occupational Health assessment is to consider the candidate's current health status.
+This includes consideration of any additional support individual trainees may need to assist them throughout the programme as well as facilitating any necessary immunisations and considering fitness to practise on health grounds.
+As stated above, we welcome applications from candidates with disabilities and have a strong record of working with trainees with disabilities who have successfully completed the programme.
+Enhanced DBS checks are a compulsory requirement and will disclose any convictions - spent or unspent - and police cautions, reprimands, or warnings, whenever they occurred.
+Those candidates who are offered a place are also required to complete a University criminal records disclosure form, which asks for details of any convictions, cautions, or bind overs, "spent" or otherwise.
 Disclosure of such information does not automatically act as a bar to enrolment on the Programme.
 However, should any criminal record be disclosed, this would require further discussion, prior to possible acceptance on to the Programme.

-The exact number of NHS commissioned places for 2021 is yet to be confirmed.
-Typically, 34 places have been available on the programme, but in 2020 HEE increased commissions by 25% in England resulting in 43 places in total becoming available.
-Applicants are advised to check regularly for updates on the Salomons website for final confirmation of numbers for 2021 as information becomes available.
+The exact number of NHS commissioned places for 2022 is yet to be confirmed.
+Typically, 34 places have been available on the programme, but HEE has increased commissions for a second year in a row in England resulting in 54 places in total becoming available.
+Applicants are advised to check regularly for updates on the Salomons website for final confirmation of numbers for 2022 as information becomes available.